hyperbit/sudoku/README.md

 The solver recursively searches cells that need to be assigned and assigns them until they are all assigned.
 Before the cell is assigned a value, the solver first determines if that value is valid. **A value is valid if it is an integer between 0 and 9 such that the value is not already in the same row, column, or 3x3 region.**

+# Output
+This solver will spew up a solution to its given input as a CSV file and saves it as `solution.csv`.

 # Unit Testing
 The module `tests.py` contains various testing statements to assert the correctness of the different methods of the `sudoku.py` module.

 Running the `tests.py` requires a couple sample inputs for testing: `sample_input.csv` and `bad_input.csv`, both of which are supplied by this repository.

+# Future
+I am currently working on turning this small program into its own web app.
+This repository will be updated when it is finished.